Python Good Starting

 • Avoid System Conflicts: Using tools like pyenv and virtual environments prevents conflicts with system-installed Python versions and other projects.

-• Manage Dependencies: Virtual environments help you manage project-specific dependencies without affecting your global Python installation (useful for linux users).
+• Manage Dependencies: Virtual environments help you manage project-specific dependencies without affecting your global Python installation (useful for Linux users).

 Pyenv